 The controller has two fully programmable universal inputs that can be setup to read: voltage, current, resistive, frequency or digital input signals.
-There are also two universal outputs that can be setup to output: voltage (0-5V, 0-10V, +/-5V or +/-10V), current (0-20mA or 4-20mA), PWM (fixed frequency), Frequency (fixed duty cycle), variable PWM and Freq, and Digital On/Off.
-All I/O ports on the unit are fully independent from another.
+There are also two universal outputs that can be setup to output: voltage (0-5V, 0-10V), current (0-20mA, 4-20mA, 0-200mA), PWM (fixed frequency), Frequency (fixed duty cycle), variable PWM and Freq, and Digital On/Off.